hmcts/terraform-module-servicebus-namespace/README.md

 ### Recommended example for cost optimisation

 Premium service bus namespaces are very expensive, care **must** be taken when using them and only used in required environments.
+This should only be production unless you **really** need it in a different environment.

 variables.tf
 ```terraform